Artificial Grass Installation Cost

 Weather Resistant

 Artificial grass is water and weather resistant so should last for a number of years before it needs replacing.
-This means it will not be affected by waterlogging or sunlight, as most turf installation are robust and have a high melting point.
+This means it will not be affected by waterlogging or sunlight, as most turf installations are robust and have a high melting point.

 Artificial Grass Maintenance Costs